Updated • This post may contain affiliate links

 - Details: four bedrooms with two single beds in each, has porch, outdoor bathroom

 Besides cabins, the reserve has a camping site where you can park your car or pitch your own tent.
-There is a small fee for camping which gives you use of a small shed for your tent, a picnic area and access to the bathrooms.
+There is a small fee for camping which gives you use of a small shed for your tent, a picnic area, and access to bathrooms.

 While spotting wildlife isn't guaranteed, you have the possibility of spotting these animals in the wild along with 300 species of birds.